-If your baby is generally calm and settled with their sleep you may want to consider going cold turkey and just stopping the swaddle.
+If your baby is generally calm and settled in their sleep you may want to consider going cold turkey and just stopping the swaddle.
 Many babies will adjust better than we think.

 The American Academy of Pediatrics (AAP) does not recommend weighted swaddles and other weighted items.
 If you use one of these products then transition to a non-weighted swaddle or to being swaddle free.